I love sports and particularly enjoy watching NFL, NHL, NBA, and MLB.

-Professional football fans in North America have the choice between two flavours.
-One is the National Football League (NFL) in the United States, and the other is the Canadian Football League (CFL), who play Canadian football.
-This article will explain the main differences between games each league plays.
+Professional football fans in North America have a choice between two flavours.
+One is the National Football League (NFL) in the United States and the other is the Canadian Football League (CFL), which plays Canadian football.
+This article will explain the main differences between how the game is played in each league.

 In football, it's all about the money, and the NFL has lots of it.

-- In comparison, the average salary for a CFL player in 2009 was approximately $50,000 CAN.
-Often players in the CFL need to hold second jobs in the off season to supplement their income from playing football.
+- In comparison, the average salary for a CFL player in 2021 was approximately $80,000 CAN.
+Players in the CFL often need to hold second jobs in the offseason to supplement their income from playing football.

-Sometimes, players will quit the CFL and try out for the NFL because of the money and fame that the NFL offers their players.
+Sometimes, players will quit the CFL and try out for the NFL because of the money and fame that they offer their players.

-- From one goal line to the other, an NFL field is 100 yards with a midfield line at 50 yards.
-On the other hand, from goal line to goal line a CFL field is 110 yards, with the 55-yard line at midfield.
+- An NFL field is 100 by 53 1/3 yards with a midfield line at 50 yards.
+A CFL field is 110 by 65 yards with the midfield line at 55 yards.

-Since the field is bigger and there are less downs in the CFL, teams usually have a more passing-oriented offensive than in the NFL.
-In NFL offense there is usually a greater balance between passes and runs
+Since the field is bigger and there are fewer downs in the CFL, teams usually have a more passing-oriented offense than in the NFL.
+Offense in the NFL usually has a greater balance between passes and runs.

 - The total number of players on the field in the NFL is 22.
-The offensive team has 11 players and the defensive team has 11 players.
+There are 11 players on the field for each opposing team.